-As required by Article 250 of Elia's proposal for amendment of the Federal Grid Code, certain parties (referred to by mention of their connection requirements22 foreseen by the reviewed Federal GridElia's proposal for amendment of the FGC-Code) that are capable of regulating reactive power according to their mandatory connection requirements, should provide the service within technical limits of their installations.
+As required by Article 250 of Elia's proposal for amendment of the Federal Grid Code, certain parties (referred to by mention of their connection requirements foreseen by Elia's proposal for amendment of the FGC) that are capable of regulating reactive power according to their mandatory connection requirements, should provide the service within technical limits of their installations.

-It is important to note that by the above formulation, it is implied that these_grid users should put at Elia's disposal all available capacities (and not only what is foreseen in their connection requirements), that they are capable of coordinating at their connection point with Elia23.
+It is important to note that by the above formulation, it is implied that these grid users should put at Elia's disposal all available capacities (and not only what is foreseen in their connection requirements), that they are capable of coordinating at their connection point with Elia.

-$^{^{22}}$ To be respected at connection point level except for local production units (who according to definition given in the Federal Grid Code are units connected behind a same Access Point as a demand facility) and new type B units.
+&lt;sup>22 To be respected at connection point level except for local production units (who according to definition given in the Federal Grid Code are units connected behind a same Access Point as a demand facility) and new type B units.